Information about Parecoxib

 How parecoxib works

 Parecoxib is a non-steroidal anti-inflammatory drug (NSAID) called COX-2 inhibitors.
-It works by blocking the release of certain chemical messengers that are responsible pain and inflammation (redness and swelling).
+It works by blocking the release of certain chemical messengers that are responsible for pain and inflammation (redness and swelling).

 Common side effects of parecoxib